brunorc93/islandShapeGen.net/README.md

 (more links will be added as soon as the modules are ported onto C#.net for ease of use).
 The full Unity Project can be followed [here](empty repo)

-This generates islands shapes through the alpha channel of a bitmap.
+This module generates islands shapes through the alpha channel of a bitmap.
 The results can be seen in the following images:

 <div style="display: inline-block">
   <img style="float: left;" src="examples/000_.png?raw=true" width="100" height="100" alt="Example of generated island shape">